Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/medic.md

 # Revive
 Starting at 10th level, as an action you can expend 10 uses of a healers kit to start reviving a creature that has died within the last minute.
 This process takes several minutes (until you succeed or fail), during which you need to make a Wisdom (Medicine) check with a DC of 20 minus the creature's Constitution modifier at the end of every minute.
 You do not have advantage on these checks.
 If you succeed 3 times, the creature is stabilized with 0 hit points.
 If you fail 3 times, the creature remains dead and cannot be revived in this way.
 Successes and failures do not need to be consecutive.

-# Resource Management
+#
-Starting at 15th level, whenever you use a feature that requires you to expend more than 1 use of a healer's kit, the total uses you need to expend is reduced by your Wisdom modifier (minimum reduction of 1) to a minimum of 1.
+Starting at 15th level,

 # Supreme Physician
 Starting at 18th level, you can tend to a creature that has already been healed with the Patch up feature if you succeed a Wisdom (Medicine) check with a DC of 20 minus the creature's Constitution modifier.
 On failure, you can't attempt to tend to that creature again until it finishes a long rest.